wp-plugins/participants-database/readme.txt

 == Upgrade Notice ==

-= 1.5.4.3 =
+= 1.5.4.4 =

-bugfix release for single issue: $readonly_fields error
+readonly display for dropdowns, radios and multiselects several minor bug fixes

 == Using the Plugin ==